Part II

 To walk the Path of the Dragon is to honor what can be mapped and understood—and what refuses to be pinned down: unborn longing, complexity not yet perceived.

-This humility is a fundamental feature that keeps the Entangled Firmament alive, evolving, and open to deeper truth.
+That humility keeps the Entangled Firmament alive, evolving, and open to deeper truth.

 The Four Pillars